Your core muscles affect everything you do.

-- Sports and other pleasurable activities.
-Golfing, tennis or other racquet sports, biking, running, swimming, baseball, volleyball, kayaking, rowing and many other athletic activities are powered by a strong core.
+Golfing, tennis or other racquet sports, biking, running, swimming, baseball, volleyball, kayaking, rowing, and many other athletic activities are powered by a strong core.

 Less often mentioned are sexual activities, which call for core power and flexibility, too.

-- Housework, fix-it work, and gardening.
-Bending, lifting, twisting, carrying, hammering, reaching overhead — even vacuuming, mopping, and dusting are acts that spring from, or pass through, the core.
+Bending, lifting, twisting, carrying, hammering, reaching overhead — even vacuuming, mopping, and dusting are acts that spring from or pass through, the core.

 Viewed this way, core exercises can lessen your risk of falling.